William-BC-CA/276-A2/README.md

 # 276-A2

 The name of the app is called "StudTrack".
 It has one purpose.
-It keeps track of all students.
+It keeps track and manage all students.

 ## Features
 You can add, edit, or delete students.
 You can also view all students.